rowanlea/UsefulScripts/TerraformExport.md

 My next thought is that if I remove these config map resources from the Terraform file they'll be ignored and handled in some default way.
 Running `terraform plan` then tells me it's going to delete them completely...
 I'll have to accept this for now, and observe what it does when I create an Azure Container Registry straight from Terraform, hopefully it will just sort the default out itself.

+### Hostname binding resource already exists
+From what I can establish, when you create an App Service resource, it sets up the hostname for you, so if you get any "azurerm_app_service_custom_hostname_binding" resources generated, they should be safe to delete.

 </details>